• Fall Recipes

 Claire

 This quinoa tabbouleh without tomatoes combines quinoa and salad vegetables with a honey garlic dressing.
-A healthy dish that is perfect as a side for picnics and BBQs, or by itself as a lunch or light dinner.
+It's perfect as a side for picnics and BBQs, or by itself as a lunch or light dinner.
 This recipe makes 2-4 servings as a side dish.

 Prevent your screen from going dark